steemit/steem/doc/witness_parameters.md

 ### maximum_block_size

 The maximum size of a single block in bytes.
 The value must be not less than `65536`.
-The value must not be than 2MB (2097152).
+The value must not be more than 2MB (`2097152`).

 ### sbd_interest_rate